Official Documentation

 Synthetic

-• Delay (s) – Polite delay between HTTP requests
+• Delay — Pause between requests (be polite to websites!)

 Pairing Modes